acoustic-content-samples/wchtools-cli/README.md

             wchtools pull -l --path <somefolder>

-   - To pull pages from a specific folder, use
+   - To pull ready pages from the default site for a specific folder, use

-            wchtools pull -p --path "/Design articles"
+            wchtools pull -p --path "/Design articles" --site-context default

 #### Granular Options